chijindujulian/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles - list directory files in long format 4-listmorefiles - list more hidden files and directories 5-listfilesdigitonly - list directory contents in long format, with user IDs displayed numerically an hidden files 6-firstdirectory - create a directory with shell script
+3-listfiles - list directory files in long format 4-listmorefiles - list more hidden files and directories 5-listfilesdigitonly - list directory contents in long format, with user IDs displayed numerically an hidden files 6-firstdirectory - create script to create directory in tmp